geerlingguy/jeffgeerling-com/README.md

 Visit http://localhost/ to see the Drupal installation.
 Visit http://localhost:8025/ to see MailHog.

-> Note: If you're not running on Linux, this environment runs best with Docker for Mac's Mutagen caching enabled.
-Before starting the environment the first time, go into the Docker dashboard and enable caching for the directory where this repository is located.
-See [Mutagen-based caching](https://docs.docker.com/docker-for-mac/mutagen-caching/) docs for instructions.

 ### Installing Drupal

 You can install Drupal using the install wizard, but we like to use Drush for more automation: